epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `init-pool ( block-size addr -- )`

 - Initialize a pool at *addr* with the given block size of *block-size* bytes.
-Note that no space for storing blocks is available in a pool when it is first initialized; to add memory to a pool use `add-pool`.
+Note that no space for storing blocks is available in a pool when it is first initialized; to add memory to a pool, use `add-pool`.

 `add-pool ( addr bytes pool -- )`